DoodleBears/UnderstandUs/frontend/docs/FRONTEND_CURSOR_RULES.md

   - Fast installation
   - Disk space efficient

-## File Addition Guidelines
+## File Addition/Deletion or Modification Guidelines

-When adding or updating new files to the project, you MUST
+When adding, deleting or modifying files to the project, you MUST:

-- Update @FILE_FUNCTIONALITY.md
+- Update @FRONTEND_FILE_FUNCTIONALITY.md